Alishashaikh-cloud/decodelabs-data-analytics-internship/README.md

 ### Learning Outcome
 This project helped me strengthen my Excel , Data analysis, and visualization skills while gaining practical experience working with real-world data.

+### 📊 Decodelabs internship -
+Exploratory Data Analysis (EDA) Project — Completed! 🎉

+Excited to share that I’ve successfully completed my EDA project using Python as part of my Data Analytics learning journey with Decodelabs 🚀

+##Key requirements:
+• Calculate basic statistics (mean , median , count)
+• identify trends and outliers

+## 📈Key Insights :
+• Calculated basic statistics such as Mean,    Median, Mode, and Count.
+• Analyzed the distribution of Unit Prices using histograms.
+• Identified trends and patterns in the dataset.
+• Detected outliers and unusual values in the data.
+• Analyzed monthly sales trends to understand changes over time.
+• Used visualizations to identify common values, patterns, and unusual observations.

+## Learning Outcome
+This project helped me strengthen my practical understanding of Python, Pandas, Data Analysis and Data Visualization.